ShoeShi/DB-Impl/README.txt

 			IMPORTANT: This requires a version of g++ which has support for C++11

 		Option 2:
-			Use the Microsoft Visual Studio 2013 solution is provided in Q1/ This was tested with the configuration Debug x64
+			Use the Microsoft Visual Studio 2013 solution provided in Q1/ This was tested with the configuration Debug x64

 	To Run: